HISTORY OF THE

 Fellowship and adherence to the Objects of Kiwanis form the basis on which each and every Kiwanian aspires to in his or her daily life.
 The bond of fellowship is cemented by the fundraisers to support our community service projects, which have varied over the years.
 In 1919 the Kiwanis Club of Brandon built the largest cash register in the world, mounted it on a truck, and collected funds for the Kiwanis Thrift Stamp and War Savings Stamp drive.
 For many years the club sold baskets of apples, followed by cans of peanuts door-to-door to raise funds.
 It was a special time, when you knew your neighbour and your neighbour was expecting you.

 At this writing, the club focuses on three major fundraisers.
 The first is our annual soapbox “Kar Derby” which proves to be an exciting day for everyone who attends, be they young drivers, parents, sponsors, judges or spectators.
 The second project is our annual bicycle auction.
 Thanks to an agreement with the Brandon Police Service, unclaimed bicycles plus a few donations, are gathered and stored until auction day.
 A professional auctioneer is hired while club members perform the remaining duties such as setting up the venue, issuing bidding cards, clerking and financial administration.
-The third major fundraiser is the delivery, under contract, of the provincial and city telephone directories to homes and businesses throughout the city.
+The third major fundraiser is the delivery of event posters on behalf of the Keystone Center and the Provincial Exhibition Association in Brandon.

 Our community service projects reflect the times we live in, and there is always a need.
-Over the years they include financial support for the Special Olympics, Canada Summer Games, restoration of a community swimming pool and construction of a playground.
+Over the years they include financial support for the Special Olympics, Canada Summer Games, the restoration of a community swimming pool and construction of a playground.
 We have given funds for specialized medical equipment, academic scholarships, musical accomplishments, a babysitting course, support to the local Navy League Cadet organization and the fiddler’s contest at the annual Royal Manitoba Winter Fair.
 We made a substantial donation to the Kiwanis International Worldwide project to eliminate Iodine Deficiency Disorder in the 1990’s.
-Presently we are supporting another Kiwanis global initiative, Eliminate, which addresses the issue of neo-natal tetanus in the equatorial countries.
-In 1994 the Kiwanis Club of Brandon contributed $25,000 towards the construction of a social housing apartment complex especially designed for persons with disabilities.
-We are collectively proud of Westman Kiwanis Court, Inc.
+Most recently we contributed to another Kiwanis global initiative, Eliminate, which addresses the issue of neo-natal tetanus in the equatorial countries.
+In 1994 the Kiwanis Club of Brandon contributed $25,000 towards the construction of Westman Kiwanis Court, Inc., a social housing apartment complex especially designed for persons with disabilities.

 A member’s time is not spent exclusively on club administration or fundraising activities.
 We meet for lunch each Tuesday at Brandon University to enjoy a good meal, fellowship and listen to a presentation by a guest speaker.
 Throughout the year, our social committee plans indoor and outdoor events to further enhance Kiwanis fellowship along with our spouses and guests.